 OSHA’s mission is to improve safety in the workplace, and as such, will help all parties achieve their safety goal, including employers.
 It is committed to providing them with all the knowledge, training, and tools so they can comply with established standards.

-OSHA may provide services such as compliance specialists, on-site consultation, outreach training, and education centers.
+OSHA may provide compliance specialists, on-site consultation, outreach training, and education centers.
 Visit their website for additional resources and publications for employers.

 Can OSHA shut down a business?